 From May 18 to May 22 2020 the University of North Carolina Greensboro held the UNCG Summer School in Computational Number Theory and Algebra: Ergodic Theory with Applications to Continued Fractions.

 Our school brought together 15 early stage graduate students with an interest in dynamical systems and number theory, 4 ergodic theory researchers (Glasscock, Merriman, Robertson, and Petersen), and numerous other supportive UNCG faculty mentors who joined in as fellow students!

 For the first time in the Summer School history, this school took place in a live all-online format, due to the coronavirus crisis.

 From the promotional statements: Ergodic theory is the study of the long term behavior of points and sets under iterations of a measure preserving transformation.
 What better way to learn the subject than see it in action through its applications to number theory ?

 - Daniel Glasscock, UMass Lowell

 Sideways Dynamics, by Karl Petersen, UNC Chapel Hill, retired

-How To Organize A Short Online Math Program Successfully (to appear March 2021)
+How To Organize A Short Online Math Program Successfully (to appear in Notices of the AMS, June/July 2021)